heardy/workspace/git-cheat-sheet.md

 #### Show summary diff

-Shows a summary diff indicating files that have been renamed/moved and inidication (using a percentage) how much they have changed from the original file.
+Shows a summary diff of file changes, including indicating files that have been renamed/moved and showing a percentage to indicate how much they have changed from the original file.

 `git diff --summary -M master <branch-name>`